hasibzunair/res-unet-fastmri/README.md

 ### Challenge description

 Given an undersampled knee MRI scan, the goal is to reconstruct a high resolution knee MRI scan.
 More details about the dataset and task can be found [here](https://fastmri.org/dataset/).

+### Our method

+We processed the data at the slice level.
+For each knee MRI low resolution, there was a corresponding high resolution knee MRI.
+On this processed data, we trained a U-Net architecture with a pretrained ResNet backbone on the knee MRI slices.
+Refer to [this](https://github.com/hasibzunair/MRI-reconstruction/blob/master/unet.ipynb) notebook for code implementation.

 ### Dependencies
 This work is implemented in Python 3.6 and Keras using Tensorflow as backend.